 Best running dogs by breed

-Considering their size, bone structure, and overall physical disposition, these dog breeds make the best dogs to run with:
+Considering their size, bone structure, and overall physical disposition, here are a couple of dog breeds that make the best dogs to run with:

 • Huskies